 Again, in short, I will say, the highways are well-maintained, fast and safe.
 Even in the high season (August), the highways were somewhat empty.
 It was a pretty safe drive but I won’t say everyone was strictly following the rules.
 Being a traveler, I would suggest sticking to the rules to avoid any mishap.

 Before hitting on the highways, make sure, you have packed some food with you.
 In Germany, I am used to having one or other restaurant intermittently along the highways.
 In Italy, it is not the case.
 The number of restaurants along the highway from Calabria to Puglia was equal to ‘None’.
 There are marked areas for pit stops along the highway.
 If you have food with you, you can stop there and relax for a while.
 On our way, we did find one restaurant but that was way too costly, staff did not know English and being vegetarian, that was a big challenge.

 Once you leave the coastal area, the middle area (Basilicata) is mostly barren without any green cover except widespread Olive tree plantations.
 There is no shade along the highways.
 We pass very few villages on the way.
 If you are traveling with kids, you might want to consider early or late driving to avoid the heat.
 Again, it would be better if you reach the destination before late in the night.

 Another important tip is about fuel.
 I found that petrol prices are more on the highways than in the cities.
 Weird, right?
 But it is so.

-In a nutshell, I want to say that plan and prepare for your drive beforehand, follow all the rules(even though you will see others not following), be nice with locals and you are set to drive in South Italy.
+In a nutshell, I want to say that plan and prepare for your drive beforehand, follow all the rules(even though you will see others not following), be nice with locals and you are set to drive a Ferrari also in South Italy.

 So, where are you planning to go first?